firefly0320/repo-exercise/README.md

 # repo-exercise
-This repo is selected to learn the git and git hub
+Thi repo is selected to learn the git and git hub